 As one of the 17 megadiverse countries of the world, India acts as a source as well as a transit country to meet the growing appetite for illegal wildlife products.
 While crimes such as narcotic trade, arms trafficking, and human trafficking have received dedicated attention of enforcement agencies and lawmakers, wildlife crimes continue to be treated with exclusivity and as one-off incidents.
 However, as reports have time and again pointed out the organized nature of wildlife trafficking, dismantling it requires a collaborative action by several stakeholders at both the center and state level within the country.

-The Counter Wildlife Trafficking program plays the role of a facilitator, enabling government officials to gain access to information, skills, technology, and expert support required to tackle wildlife related crime in India.
+The programme plays the role of a facilitator, enabling government officials to gain access to information, skills, technologies, and expert support required to tackle wildlife related crime in India.

-Our work consists of conducting training and sensitization workshops for state Forest Departments, Police, Customs officials, security forces such as the Border Security Force and Sashastra Seema Bal, and the judiciary.
+The work of the program consists of conducting training and sensitization workshops for state Forest Departments, Police, Customs officials, security forces such as the Border Security Force and Sashastra Seema Bal, and the judiciary.
 These trainings focus primarily on conducting professional wildlife crime investigations and promoting inter-agency collaboration through the involvement of multiple allied agencies in training.
 Beyond trainings conducted in collaboration with the Wildlife Crime Control Bureau, India’s premier federal agency dedicated to wildlife trafficking, we have also worked to establish strong formal partnerships through MoUs with the state Forest Departments of Telangana, Nagaland, West Bengal, and the Border Security Force.

-Our close partnership with the Directorate of Enforcement has enabled officers from various Forest Departments to be introduced to crucial aspects of financial investigation under the Prevention of Money Laundering Act, 2002 by anti-money laundering experts.
+A close partnership with the Directorate of Enforcement has enabled officers from various Forest Departments to be introduced to crucial aspects of financial investigation under the Prevention of Money Laundering Act, 2002 by anti-money laundering experts.